‘Grey’s Anatomy’ Season 14 Spoilers: Will Maggie And Jackson Really Get Together?

 “The truth is that still remains to be seen,” McCreary concluded.

-McCreary added that there are plenty of reasons why Maggie and Jackson shouldn’t get together, but those same reasons will also create a lot drama, which is exactly what the show is all about.
+McCreary added that there are plenty of reasons why Maggie and Jackson shouldn’t get together, but those same reasons will also create a lot of drama, which is exactly what the show is all about.
 It also lines up with real life situations and is a great opportunity to teach the characters a few life lessons along the way.

 Of course, Maggie hooking up with Jackson is also a great way to see them interact with characters they usually don’t spend time with.
 Although the romance could end horribly, it would be nice to see Maggie and April interacting on a regular basis.